Your Guide to Driving Down the Great River Road

 There is perhaps no name more synonymous with the Mississippi River than that of Mark Twain, so don’t miss the Mark Twain Boyhood Home and Museum in Hannibal.
 The Gateway Arch National Park in St. Louis (shown above) is also not to be missed.
 It tells the story of Thomas Jefferson’s expansion of the west and also the history of enslaved people and women suffragists in the area.
 The Trail of Tears State Park in Jackson is dedicated to the thousands of Native Americans who perished when they were forced to march to Oklahoma in the brutal heart of winter, and is an important stop on the Great River Road.
 It’s all the site of one of the best scenic overlooks in the state.
 The Old Mississippi River Bridge Scenic Overlook in Cape Girardeau is another one worthy of a pit stop.

 Where to stay and eat: Spoil yourself with a room at the Four Seasons Hotel St. Louis with its iconic views of the Gateway Arch and the Mississippi River.
 For dinner, enjoy incredible classic Cajun seafood at the Broadway Oyster Bar.
-Get inspired for your road trip by taking a gander at these 17 best snapshots from road trips across America.

 After Missouri, you’ll make your way to Kentucky.
 The state is only home to two official Great River Road Interpretive Centers but luckily, they’re both fantastic.
 The Wickliffe Mounds State Historic Site was the site of a Native American village from about A.D.1100 to A.D.
 1350.
 The native Mississippian people who lived there built earthen mounds and permanent structures, and many of their artifacts have been excavated and are on display.
 There are also stunning views and walking trails looking down upon the river.
 Columbus-Belmont State Park in Columbus is a fantastic place to take in the views, traverse hiking trails, and learn local Civil War history.
 From there, you’ll encounter a series of charming small towns as you make your way out of the beautiful state of Kentucky.
 If you want to stay the night, there are several lodging options within a short drive to the Wickliffe Mounds State Historic Site.